BootBlock/PoSh-Backup/README.md

 *   **Flexible 7-Zip Warning Handling:** Option to treat 7-Zip warnings (exit code 1, e.g., from skipped open files) as a success for job status reporting, configurable globally, per-job, or via CLI.
 *   **Exit Pause Control:** Control script pausing behaviour on completion (Always, Never, OnFailure, etc.) for easier review of console output, with CLI override.
 *   **Post-Run System Actions:** Optionally configure the script to perform system actions like Shutdown, Restart, Hibernate, LogOff, Sleep, or Lock Workstation after a job or set completes.
 This is configurable based on the final status (Success, Warnings, Failure, Any), can include a delay with a cancellation prompt, and can be forced via CLI parameters.
+*   **Verify Local Archive Before Transfer (New):** Optionally test the local archive's integrity (including checksum if enabled) *before* attempting any remote transfers.
+If this verification fails, remote transfers for that job are skipped, preventing propagation of potentially corrupt archives.

 ## Getting Started